pjtunstall/retro-raiders/README.md

 - Let's say a frame took twice the amount of time it should have taken.
 There are several ways to compensate for this.
 LARGE DELTA, which is what we're using: double the size of the steps by which positions are incremented.
 CATCH-UP: perform two updates this frame to make up for the delay.
 You can imagine the sort of pros and cons each has.
 Under conditions of extremely bad performance, large delta could lead to objects skipping through each other without colliding while catch-up might execerbate the problem if all those extra updates take too long.
 This is known as the spiral of death.
 Nevertheless, either technique can keep your game running at normal speed if there is a moderate or occasional drops in performance, albeit at the cost of a visible jump when catching up from a particularly long frame.
 To test this, you can play on low battery (not good for your battery life!) or add time-consuming loops (preferable).
 There are of course, more sophisticated techniques ...

 - Reuse variables if possible, especially HTML elements, rather than creating, attaching, and removing them from the DOM.
 For example, we switched from creating a new UFO each time one is due, to resuing a single UFO and positioning it off-screen when not visible.
 When aliens are destroyed, their opacity is set to 0, and back to 1 when they're restored.
-Not yet implemented: a pool for alien bullets.
+Not yet implemented: a pool for alien bullets (so as to recycle both the alien bullet JS objects and the corresponding HTMLElements).
 Reusing JS variables means less work for the garbage collector, which can take a significant toll on performance.
-But also be careful to minimize the amount of active variables, as the garbage collector needs to periodically check through them to see if any can be disposed of yet.
+But also be careful to minimize the amount of active variables, as I think the garbage collector needs to periodically check through them to see if any can be disposed of yet.
 Garbage collection happens outside of your control, at the browser's discretion.
 This makes for unpredictable delays that can lead to frame drops.
 Besides being good style, encapsulating variables as object properties could help in this regard as JS objects are passed by reference.
 Fewer objects created by copying would mean less work for the garbage collector.

 - Benchmark!
 Log details about frame drops so that you can compare performance before and after implementing ideas that you hope will improve it.
 In particular, I wish I'd done this before implementing the web worker, as it requires a significant amount of data to be copied, and the calculations that are offloaded to it are relatively simple.